18F/api-program/pages/process.md

 * A FISMA low cloud.gov instance
 * The autoapi stack hosted in your cloud.gov instance
-* 150 hours of training, consulting, and engagement
+* 240 hours of training, consulting, and engagement

-The cost of this service is $XX,XXX.
-The period of performance would be XX months, begining with the date of final signatures on the Inter-Agency Agreement.
+The cost of this service is $75,000.
+The period of performance would be 4 months, begining with the date of final signatures on the Inter-Agency Agreement.

-The Inter-Agency Agreement for this project [can be found here](https://pages.18f.gov/api-program/iaa).  .
+The Inter-Agency Agreement for this project [can be found here](https://pages.18f.gov/api-program/iaa).

 Once we have answered any questions you have, if you are interested in pursuing this service, here are the next steps: